MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 -   In the **Data Sources** view, the new data source appears in the list of data sources, with the data source type of **Configuration Manager**.
 You might have to refresh your view to see the new data source.

-## Register the System Center data warehouse to a Service Manager wource
+## Register the System Center data warehouse to a Service Manager source

 You can use the following procedures in Service Manager to register the System Center Data Warehouse with a Service Manager management group and then validate the registration.
 This makes it possible to host multiple Service Manager management groups in a single data warehouse.